|Click here to order this 8 1/2 x 11-inch comprehensive Food Temperature Guide magnet|

-But beware, you cannot tell a meat's temp by its color.
-There are other factors that influence color such the cut of meat, the age of the animal, gases in the cooker from combustion or other foods, handling in the production and distribution process, diet of the animal, fat content, etc.
+But beware, you cannot tell a meat’s temp by its color.
+There are other factors that influence color such the cut of meat, the age of the animal, gases in the cooker from combustion or other foods, handling in the production and distribution process, the diet of the animal, fat content, etc.

-If you cut into a steak to look at the color, you might be surprised to discover that the color is significantly differnt at the dinner table after the meat has been exposed to oxygen.
+If you cut into a steak to look at the color, you might be surprised to discover that the color is significantly different at the dinner table after the meat has been exposed to oxygen.
 Even the type of light you have by the grill can mislead you.
 There is one and only one way to tell if meat is cooked to the proper temp and if it is safe: With a digital thermometer.